Q. Can I change my schedule once the semester starts?

 Q. How many credits can I take in a semester?

 A. To be a full time student you must take 12 credits in a semester.
-Most students take 15-16 credits a semester.
+Most students take 14-16 credits a semester.
 If you wish to take more than the maximum credit load of 18 in either the fall or spring semester, more than 7 credits during one summer session, or more than one course during winter session, you must submit a Credit Overload Petition form.
-Requests will be reviewed and IF approved, students can register for additional credits at the beginning of the semester.
+Requests will be reviewed and IF approved, students can register for additional credits at the beginning of the semester or term.

 Q. I was not able to complete a final assignment in a class—what should I do?

 A. Speak to your instructor immediately!
-It is possible to take an "incomplete" in the course which will allow you to make up the work during the following semester.
-You must complete an Incomplete Grade Form - you can get this from your instructor or from the Academic Dean in 128 Thompson Hall.
+It is possible to take an "incomplete" in the course, which will allow you to make up the work during the following semester.
+You must complete an Incomplete Grade Form - you can get this from your instructor or from the Academic Dean.
 Remember, an incomplete counts as an "F" until you complete the work and a grade is submitted.
-You only have one semester to complete the work or the "INC" becomes an "F".
+You only have one semester to complete the work or the "INC" remains an "F."

 Q. Can I take a course during the summer at another school?